Education

 Written by Omolola Akinyemi

-The following 10 countries qualify for the most troubled, dangerous countries in the world.
-Compiled reports as of October 2022 using the Global Peace index scores continue to confirm it.
+The following 10 countries qualify for the most troubled and most dangerous countries in the world.
+Compiled reports as of October 2023 using the Global Peace index (GPI) scores on the Institute of Economics and Peace website have continued to confirm it.
 Out of a total of 163 countries, these countries have emerged as places definitely not suitable for a luxury ride, or a tourist visit.

 There is absolutely no point asking any of their citizens what life looks like on a daily basis.
 It is predictably a battle for survival, with nothing to guarantee their safety or quality of life.
 And with many scars and sour memories to show for it.

-Permit me to take you on a virtual tour of the top 10 dangerous countries on Earth to avoid right now.
+Permit me to take you on a virtual tour of the top 10 dangerous countries in the world to avoid right now.
 Purely for your own safety and peace of mind.

 Afghanistan

-For the fifth time running, Afghanistan has emerged the number 1 danger capital of the world.
+Yet again, Afghanistan has emerged the number 1 danger capital of the world.
+For the sixth time running, the country is at the peak of the most dangerous countries in the world.
 You should not be caught wandering aimlessly in this country for sure.

 Also Read- Top 10 Largest Countries in the World